Colton Haynes: Career

 In September 2012, he appeared in Leona Lewis's music video "Trouble", playing the part of her boyfriend.
 In July 2013, he starred in Victoria Justice's music video "Gold".
 Haynes began foraying further into the music industry that same year by covering a song, "19 You+Me", with New Heights, before releasing a single with Travis-Atreo called "Baby It's Christmas".
 In December 2014, he also made a cameo appearance in Andy Grammer's music video "Honey, I'm Good".

 In 2014, Haynes returned to his modeling roots by participating in Abercrombie & Fitch's "Making of a Star" campaign.

 Haynes' first credited feature film role was in the 2015 film San Andreas.
 He followed San Andreas with a role in the comedy Rough Night, released in mid-2017.
 Haynes featured in the 2018 film Bigger as Jack LaLanne, reuniting with Teen Wolf co-star Tyler Hoechlin.
 In June 2017, Haynes joined the cast of American Horror Story: Cult.
 Later that year, Haynes rejoined Arrow, reprising his role as Roy Harper in the sixth season of the show in a guest capacity.
 In April 2018, it was announced that Haynes had signed to return as a series regular on the seventh season of Arrow.
 In August 2019, he confirmed he would not return as a regular for Arrows eighth and final season, but added that Roy is "never gone for too long".
 Two months later, it was announced that Haynes would appear in a recurring role in the final season.

 In 2022, Haynes released a memoir, Miss Memory Lane.
-Elton John described it as a "brutally honest memoir that socks you in the gut with its candor.
-Colton Haynes is a true survivor and shows us how conquering our demons in life is a never-ending journey."
+The book debuted at number sixteen on the Publishers Weekly Bestseller List selling 3,542 units.

-In September 2021, it was announced that a reunion film for Teen Wolf had been ordered by Paramount+, with Jeff Davis returning as a screenwriter and executive producer of the film.
+In September 2021, it was announced that a revival film for Teen Wolf had been ordered by Paramount+.
 The majority of the original cast members, including Haynes, were set to reprise their roles.
 The film was released on January 26, 2023.